 This course will be available from 15 January and is taught in ten sessions over ten weeks, with a further five weeks to prepare and submit your assessment.
-The first and last sessions are live seminars which you will need to attend either online or onsite at Cliff College; the dates for these sessions will be available in the coming weeks.
+The first and last sessions are live seminars which you will need to attend either online or onsite at Cliff College - these will run from 7-8:30pm on Monday 15 January and Tuesday 19 March.

 The other eight sessions are designed for independent study and are made up of video content, reading, written tasks and other creative activities to help consolidate your learning.
 These can be done at any time in the week that suits you.
 We recommend that you allow two hours of learning for each session, plus time for reading and assessment preparation.

 Throughout the course you will have opportunities through scheduled online meetings to check in with Cliff College staff, discuss your learning and experience of the course, seek guidance on assessments and ask any questions you have.